Physical Therapist Assistant

 - Stand for a minimum of two hours.

-- Walk for a minimum of six hours, not necessarily consecutively.
+- Walk for a minimum of six hours without device or apparatus, not necessarily consecutively.

 - Stoop, bend, and twist for a minimum of 30 minutes at a time and be able to repeat this activity at frequent intervals.